Geometric realizations of Tamari interval lattices via cubic coordinates: Geometric properties

 According to Lemma~\ref{lemmeutilepartout}, for any cubic coordinate, replacing any component by $0$ gives a cubic coordinate.
-In other words, for any cubic coordinate $c$, there are $n-1$ cubic coordinates related to $c$ which are its projections on the hyperplanes of the origin.
-We can then generate a hypercube with the cubic coordinate $c^0$ and any other cubic coordinate $c$.
-The hypercube thus formed, denoted by $\mathcal{H}(c)$, then depends on $c$ and is of dimension less than or equal to $n-1$ and can be non-empty, in the sense that it can contain other hypercubes of the same dimension. \smallbreak
+In other words, for any cubic coordinate $c$, there are $n-1$ cubic coordinates related to $c$ which are its projections on the lines passing by $c^0$ and a cubic coordinate of the form $\Par{0, \dots, 0, 1, 0, \dots, 0}$ or $\Par{0, \dots, 0, -1, 0, \dots, 0}$.
+Therefore, even if $c^{0}$ and $c$ are not comparable, we consider the cell, denoted by $\Angle{c}$, between $c^{0}$ and $c$, such that the volume of this cell satisfies

+Note that the dimension of a cell is less than or equal to $n-1$.
+Moreover, $\Angle{c}$ can be no-pure, and may even contain other cells of the same dimension. \smallbreak